brevzin/cpp_proposals/2760_ranges_26_plan/ranges-26-plan.md

 ## `as_input`

-We added two fairly simply adapters in C++23: `views::as_const` and `views::as_rvalue`, both of which are specialized versions of `views::transform`.
+We added two fairly simply adaptors in C++23: `views::as_const` and `views::as_rvalue`, both of which are specialized versions of `views::transform`.
 Well, `views::as_const` is conceptually simple anyway - even as it is remarkably complex.

-There's a third adapter in this family that we should consider adding: `views::as_input(r)`.
-This is an adapter that all it does is reduce `r`'s category to input and force it to be non-common.
+There's a third adaptor in this family that we should consider adding: `views::as_input(r)`.
+This is an adaptor that all it does is reduce `r`'s category to input and force it to be non-common.
 Otherwise: same value type, same reference type, same sized-ness, same borrowed-ness, same const-iterability.

 Why would anybody want such a thing?
 Performance.

-Range adapters typically provide the maximum possible iterator category - in order to maximize functionality.
+Range adaptors typically provide the maximum possible iterator category - in order to maximize functionality.
 But sometimes it takes work to do so.
 A few examples:

 * `views::join(r)` is common when `r` is, which means it provides two iterators.
 The iterator comparison for `join` does [two iterator comparisons](https://eel.is/c++draft/range.join#iterator-18), for both the outer and the inner iterator, which is definitely necessary when comparing two iterators.
 But if all you want to do is compare `it == end`, you could've gotten away with [one iterator comparison](https://eel.is/c++draft/range.join#sentinel-3).
 As such, iterating over a common `join_view` is more expensive than an uncommon one.
 * `vews::chunk(r, n)` has a different algorithm for input vs forward.
 For forward+, you get a range of `views::take(n)` - if you iterate through every element, then advancing from one chunk to the next chunk requires iterating through all the elements of that chunk again.
 For input, you can only advance element at a time.